jovotech/jovo-starter-web-overlay/README.md

 > Take a look at the Vue deployment docs [here](https://cli.vuejs.org/guide/deployment).

-To integrate Jovo Overlay into your existing project, you can use the npm script `build` inside of the `client/` directory.
+To integrate Jovo Web Overlay into your existing project, you can use the npm script `build` inside of the `client/` directory.
 This will produce a bundle in a dedicated `dist/` directory, containing the whole Vue.js client with minified HTML, CSS and JavaScript, ready for dynamic integration into any website.

 ### App